Bayesian aggregation of average data: An application in drug development: Bayesian aggregation of average data

-Our basic idea is to approximate the probability model for the aggregate data, $p(\bar{y}^{\prime} |\phi^{\prime})$, by a multivariate normal whose parameters depend on $\bar{y}^{\prime} $---an approximation which is justified from the central limit theorem if the summary is an average over many data points---and then to use importance weighting to update $p(\phi|y)$ to account for the likelihood of the external data.
+Our basic idea is to approximate the probability model for the external average data, $p(\bar{y}^{\prime} |\phi^{\prime})$, by a multivariate normal with parameters depending on $\bar{y}^{\prime}$.
+For a linear model this is the analytically exact representation of the average data in the likelihood.
+For nonlinear models the approximation is justified by the central limit theorem if the summary is an average over many data points.
+This corresponds in essence to a Laplace approximation to the marginalization integral over the unobserved (latent) individuals in the external data set $y^\prime$ as $p(\bar{y}^{\prime} |\phi^{\prime}) = \int \!p(\bar{y}^{\prime} |\alpha^{\prime},\phi^{\prime}) d\alpha^{\prime}$.